-A webserver was initially released in 1991.
+List of the best open source web servers for Linux and Windows.
+The first webserver was initially released in 1991.
 It is a software designed to serve the files or web pages requested by a user over the World Wide Web.
 Any web server whose source code is available to developers or the public to view, copy, alter or modify is called an open source web server.
 It has been a long time since its release, and many new web servers have been introduced, since then in the market.
-There are still many web servers that are under development, built for specific requirements or technology, or as a demand by a corporation.
+There are still many web servers that are under development, built for specific requirements, technology, or built on demand by a corporation.

-In this post, we have put a list of the top best 10 most reliable and popular open source web servers easily accessible to use for your web project for installation and running web applications.
-So lets start with our list of the best types of web servers.
+In this post, we have built a list of the top best 10 most reliable and popular open source web servers easily accessible to use for your web project for installation and running web applications.
+So lets get started with our list of the best types of web servers.

 1. Apache HTTP Server